 An SEO is a search engine optimizer, a person whose task is to audit and analyze websites in terms of their compliance with search engine standards and guidelines.
 An SEO is also often the person who implements on-page optimizations on a website or at least verifies their implementation.

-Serpstat is an all-in-one SEO platform that has a set of professional SEO tools, such as keyword research tool, site audit tool, backlink analyzer, or rank tracker.
-Serpstat, in comparison to other major players in the SEO market like SEMrush or Ahrefs, offers a very competitive price starting at $55 per month.
+Serpstat is an all-in-one SEO platform that has a set of professional SEO tools, such as keyword research tools, site audit tools, backlink analyzer, or rank tracker.
+Serpstat, in comparison to other major players in the SEO market like Semrush or Ahrefs, offers a very competitive price starting at $55 per month.

 ⚡ Check my in-depth Serpstat review to learn more about the tool.